romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which of the following steps are necessary to enable code scanning using GitHub Actions in a repository?
+Q: Which of the following steps are necessary to enable code scanning using GitHub Actions in a repository?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the Security tab and click on "Set up code scanning"**